RASL

 Each request must include the following HTTP header:

-To generate an API token, you must first log in to your RASL account
+To generate an API token for RASL API V2, you must log in to your account and create a scoped token through the API Management panel.

 This section allows you to manage API access and tokens for your tenant.